 This study had several limitations, but this was the second of a series of studies that will be performed as we break into this new area of research and try to develop new reliable and valid measures for both the independent variable and several of the dependent variables.
-It was certainly a great learning experience.
-First off, the manipulation was, of course, ineffective.
-Thanks to this, we were unable to interpret the t-test results and say anything conclusive about a causal relationship between any factors.
-This may have been because the delivery of our clan-culture perks through the brochure was too subtle.
-It could have also been because using vignettes or small stories to measure the outcomes was too subtle or lacked construct validity.
-Stories are up to interpretation from the reader, and what we may have thought illustrated exploitation could be perceived differently.
-Future studies would do well to address these limitations.
+The first and most crucial limitation was the ineffectiveness of our manipulation.
+This meant we were unable to say anything conclusive about a causal relationship between any factors.
+This may have been because the delivery of our perk information through the brochure was too subtle.
+It could have also been because using vignettes, or small stories as measures for the outcomes was too subtle, open to interpretation, or lacked construct validity.
+A more direct approach could be used to make sure that participants notice and understand the presence of clan culture perks and the fact that CCM provides perks above the norm for North America.
+One such approach could be to state explicitly that CCM’s approach is unique or present the information in the form of a news article discussing how unique and fun the organization seems.

 In addition to the subtle manipulation, the delivery of our quantitative manipulation check may also have presented a limitation to the study in its potential lack of construct validity.
-The statement presented to participants was, "From the description of CCM, I got the sense that they provide employees with considerable perks."
-This statement does not specifically reference that the perks suggest the values of clan culture; more so, it could be interpreted as a statement claiming that CCM offers a large volume of perks.
-Both the control condition and experimental condition presented participants with brochures describing benefits such as mental health benefits and dental; these could easily be considered considerable perks, especially when they haven't been primed with the understanding that certain companies provide much more than that (i.e. not educated on the types of perks made available in silicon valley).
+The statement presented to participants was, “from the description of CCM, I got the sense that they provide employees with considerable perks.”
+This statement does not specifically reference a belief that the perks indicate that CCM holds the values of clan culture; more so, it could be interpreted as a statement claiming that CCM offers a large volume of perks.
+Both the control condition and experimental condition presented participants with brochures describing benefits such as mental health benefits and dental; these could easily be considered considerable perks, especially when they haven’t been primed with the understanding that certain companies provide much more than that (i.e. not educated on the types of perks made available in Silicon Valley).
+The validity of this measure could be improved by rewording it to focus on the perception of organizational culture that the perks evoke as opposed to just their presence.
+Items could ask participants how much they think CCM prioritizes its employees (to measure internal focus) and what the perks offered by CCM make them think of the company.

 Next, the sample was not reflective of the intended population of working adults in the field of computer science.
-When compared to this population, our sample was more female, younger in age, and mostly educated in fields other than computer science or mathematics.
+When compared to this population, our sample was primarily female, younger in age, and mostly educated in fields other than computer science or mathematics.